facebook/zstd/contrib/linux-kernel/README.md

 * The patch is located in `btrfs.diff`.
 * Additionally `fs/btrfs/zstd.c` is provided as a source for convenience.
-* The patch seems to be working, it doesn't crash the kernel, and compresses at speeds and ratios athat are expected.
+* The patch seems to be working, it doesn't crash the kernel, and compresses at speeds and ratios that are expected.
   It can still use some more testing for fringe features, like printing options.

 ### Benchmarks